SteffRhes/bash_additions/README.md

 # bash_additions

-Several custom additions for convenience.
-Can be used by:
+My custom additions for convenience and quick bash modification on another system.

+Either:
 - copy content and append to `~/.bashrc`
-- load it with `source bash_additions.sh` (either ad-hoc or load it from within `~/.bashrc`).
+- or load it with `source bash_additions.sh` (ad-hoc or from within `~/.bashrc`).